Linear-Quadratic Mean-Field Reinforcement Learning: Convergence of Policy Gradient Methods: Numerical Results

-When the coefficients of the model are known, the matrices $\Phi^{*,N}$ (for the $N-$agent problem) and $(K^*,L^*)$ (for the MFC problem) can be computed by solving Riccati equations.
-In the $d=1$ case, we can easily compare these controls by looking, for instance, at the diagonal coefficients of $\Phi^{*,N}$ and the value of $K^*$.
-Figure~\ref{fig:cmp-N-MKV-opt-diagterm} shows (in blue) the graph of the function $N \mapsto \max_{i = 1,\dots, N} |(\Phi^{*,N})^{i,i} - K^*| $.
+When the coefficients of the model are known, the matrices $\Phi^{*,N}$ (for the $N-$agent problem) and $(K^*,L^*)$ (for the MFC problem) can be computed by solving corresponding Riccati equations.
+In the one dimensional case with $d = \ell = 1$, we compare the gap between the diagonal coefficients of $\Phi^{*,N}$ and $K^* \in \RR$.
+Figure~\eqref{fig:cmp-N-MKV-opt-diagterm} shows (in blue) the graph of the function

 While this quantity decreases with $N$, it does not converge to $0$.
-This transcribes the fact that the optimal control with heterogenous agents does not converge to the optimal MKV control.
-This figure is for one realization of the variations $\tilde q^n$, drawn uniformly at random in $(-\tilde h, \tilde h) = (-1,1)$ with $q=5$.
-For the sake of comparison we also show (see the red curve in Figure~\ref{fig:cmp-N-MKV-opt-diagterm}) that the diagonal coefficients of $\Phi^{*,N}_{MKV}$ converge to $K^*$.
+This is due to the fact that the optimal control with heterogeneous agents does not converge to the optimal MKV control.
+The figure was produced using one sample of coefficients $(q^{(n)})_{n=1}^N$ for the matrix $\Phi^{*,N}$.
+For the sake of comparison, we also show (see the red curve in Figure~\eqref{fig:cmp-N-MKV-opt-diagterm}) that the absolute value of diagonal coefficients of $\Phi^{*,N}_{MKV}$, defined by $K^* + \frac{1}{N}(L^* - K^*)$, converge to $K^*$.

 On the other hand, instead of comparing the controls, we can compare the associated costs.
-Indeed, once the matrices $\Phi^{*,N}$ and $\Phi^{*,N}_{MKV}$ are computed, if we use them as feedback functions, the corresponding $N-$player social cost can be readily computed using an analytical formula based on a Riccati equation, as is usual for LQ problems (see e.g.~\eqref{eq:valuefct-Px0} below for the mean field case).
-Figure~\ref{fig:cmp-N-MKV-opt-cost} shows the difference between the two costs as $N$ increases.
+Indeed, once the matrices $\Phi^{*,N}$ and $\Phi^{*,N}_{MKV}$ are computed, if we use them as feedback functions, the corresponding $N-$player social cost can be readily computed using an analytical formula on the feedback coefficients.
+Figure~\eqref{fig:cmp-N-MKV-opt-cost} shows the difference between the two social costs as $N$ increases.
 One can see that whether the agents use the real optimal control (blue line) or the one coming from the optimal MKV control (red line), the values of the social cost are almost the same as they seem to converge to the value of the theoretical optimal MKV social cost (green dashed line).
 However, a small discrepancy remains due to the heterogeneity of the population.